Officials: Patient arrested after Boston EMT stabbed multiple times in ambulance

 BOSTON (WHDH) – A Boston EMT was stabbed multiple times by a psychiatric patient during an ambulance ride on Wednesday afternoon, officials said.

+Julie Tejeda, 31, of East Boston was taken into custody after police say she stabbed an EMT outside the Brooke Courthouse.
+She is expected to be arraigned Thursday morning in Boston Municipal Court on charges of assault with intent to murder, assault and battery with a dangerous weapon and assault and battery on a public official.

-Officers responding to a report of a stabbing near the Brooke Courthouse around 4 p.m. found an EMT on the ground bleeding heavily, according to Boston Police Commissioner William Gross.
+Officers responding to a report of a stabbing near the courthouse around 4 p.m. found an EMT on the ground bleeding heavily, according to Boston Police Commissioner William Gross.

 The EMT, whose name has not been released, was taken to Massachusetts General Hospital with injuries that are believed to be non-life-threatening.
 She is expected to be OK.